KristianWhite/EMC-Emoji-Morse-Converter/proposal.md

   2. Create a list containing all the alphabets and special characters

 - Week 2
-  1. Create and implement a function that converts the emojis to there
+  1. Create and implement a function that converts the emojis to each proper letter or character
-  2. Goal 2
+  2. Make sure no error is present or that the code is running correctly

 - Week N (Final)
   1. Goal 1